 Google’s Live Translate feature technically works on many Android phones, but it’s optimized with Pixel devices in mind.
 Whereas most Android phones have to translate through the cloud, devices with Google’s Tensor chips can do it on-device, which is considerably faster.
 The feature debuted alongside the Pixel 6 and 6 Pro in 2021, but is also supported in newer handsets like the Pixel 7 and Pixel 7a.

 Find out more about Live Translate below, including what it is and how to use it.

 If you have a Pixel 6, 6a, or 7-series phone, Live Translate should be on by default and sometimes even work offline.
 It may or may not be available on some other Android phones, but only ever with an active internet connection.
 You can toggle Live Translate by going to Settings > System > Live Translate.
 Be sure to pick languages in the Translate to and Add a language fields.
 The tech is active in Google Lens, Live Caption, some chat apps, and Google Assistant's Interpreter Mode.

 What is Live Translate, and how does it work?

 Live Translate parses chat, calls, media, real-world text, and even in-person conversations without you having to manually copy, type, or record anything.
 It’s on by default for Pixel owners as of the Pixel 6 and 6 Pro, the first phones with Tensor processors.
 Other Android users can potentially exploit the technology, but they may have to switch it on, and they’ll always require an active internet connection.
-If you’ve got a Pixel 6, 6a, or 7, you can not only translate faster but sometimes offline, so long as you’ve preselected languages (see below).
+If you’ve got a Pixel 6, 6a, or 7-series, you can not only translate faster but sometimes offline, so long as you’ve preselected languages (see below).

 How to turn Live Translate on or off